Remortgages

 Raise capital

-Release equity from your home for improvements, debt consolidation, a property deposit, school fees, or other major expenses.
+Release some of the equity in your home — for improvements, paying off other debts, a property deposit, or something else entirely.

 Better rate available

-Rates have dropped since you fixed, or you’ve built more equity.
-Even a small rate reduction can mean big savings.
+Rates may have dropped since you last fixed, or you might have built up more equity.
+Even a small rate change can make a noticeable difference.

 Stay with your lender

-Get a new rate with your current lender without the full application process.
-Often quicker and simpler—no valuation or legal work needed.
+You might be able to get a new rate from your current lender without a full application.
+It’s often quicker — no valuation or legal work needed.

 Buy-to-let refinance

-Remortgage your investment property to release equity, get a better rate, or restructure your portfolio financing.
+Looking to remortgage an investment property?
+You could release equity, get a better rate, or reorganise your portfolio financing.

-Remove a partner from the mortgage after separation, add someone new, or switch from interest-only to repayment.
+Need to remove a partner from the mortgage, add someone new, or switch from interest-only to repayment?
+That’s a common reason too.

-Roll credit cards, loans, and other debts into your mortgage for one lower monthly payment—often at a much lower rate.
+You might be able to roll credit cards, loans, and other debts into your mortgage for one monthly payment — often at a lower rate.

 Business purposes

-Release equity to invest in your business, fund expansion, or manage cash flow.
-Some lenders specialise in this.
+Thinking about releasing equity to invest in your business or manage cash flow?
+Some lenders specialise in exactly this.

 Change your term

-Extend your mortgage to reduce monthly payments, or shorten it to pay off sooner and save on total interest.
+Want to extend your mortgage to reduce monthly payments, or shorten it to pay things off sooner?
+Both are possible with a remortgage.

-You’re on your lender’s standard variable rate — you’re almost certainly paying too much
+You’re on your lender’s standard variable rate — there’s a good chance you could pay less

-Your home has increased in value — you may qualify for better rates at a lower LTV
+Your home has gone up in value — you might qualify for better rates at a lower LTV

-Your circumstances have improved — better income or credit score means better rates
+Your circumstances have improved — better income or credit could mean better rates

 You might want to wait if…

-You have high early repayment charges — the savings may not outweigh the cost to exit
+You have high early repayment charges — the cost to leave might outweigh what you’d save

-Your credit has recently dipped — you may not get the best rates right now
+Your credit has recently dipped — you might not get the most competitive rates right now

-You’re about to change jobs — lenders prefer stable employment history
+You’re about to change jobs — lenders generally prefer stable employment history

 You’re on an excellent rate that’s hard to match in today’s market

-Your deal ends soon but you’re selling — a short-term tracker may be better
+Your deal ends soon but you’re selling — a short-term tracker might be better

-Even if you’re not sure whether now is the right time, it costs nothing to see what deals are available.
-Our soft search won’t affect your credit score, and there’s no obligation to proceed.
+Even if you’re not sure whether now is the right time, you can see what deals are available without any obligation.
+Our soft search won’t affect your credit score.

 Income multiples explained

 Lenders typically offer between 4 and 5.5 times your annual household income.
-Some go higher in certain circumstances.
+Some may go higher depending on your situation.

 4x